 6.(1) To be considered for admission to this course an applicant must have—

-(4) A scaled mark of at least 50% in ATAR Mathematics Methods or equivalent or higher, and ATAR Chemistry or equivalent or higher.
+(2) A scaled mark of at least 50 in (ATAR Mathematics Application, ATAR Mathematics Methods or ATAR Chemistry) or equivalent or higher.

 Admission ranking and selection